2022 Prize - Conditions of entry

 The theme is open but entries must relate to Gippsland people, places or issues.
 For instance, you could write about climate change but the primary focus should be local rather than national or global.
 A memoir is acceptable but should be set substantially in Gippsland.

-Entries must be between 4000 and 10,000 words and not have been published previously, including on the Internet.
+Entries must not have been published previously, including on the Internet.

 The prize winning entries will be published.
 Please do not enter the competition if you do not want your work to be published.

-Entries will be judged on the quality of the research and writing and the ability to hold the reader’s attention.
+Entries will be judged on the quality of the writing and research and the ability to hold the reader’s attention.

 More than one entry from the same author will be accepted as long as they are submitted in separate emails.

-mail entries to Phyllis Papps at email@example.com by September 4, 2020.
+Email entries to Catherine Watson at firstname.lastname@example.org by September 14, 2022.